MeerabKhan123/Hackhton/README.md

 ## Overview

-A simple landing page for a hackathon project, showcasing the skills and technologies used in its development.
+A modern landing page (CD22-formula) for a hackathon project, showcasing the skills and technologies used in its development.
 This project is a great example of how to create a visually appealing and functional web application using HTML, CSS, JavaScript, and Firebase.

 ## Features